drnic/macruby-tmbundle/README.markdown

 MacRuby & Ruby 1.9 support
 ==========================

+The default Ruby.tmbundle's Run and Run Rake Task commands (and all others) are executed through the default Ruby 1.8 interpreter.
+Instead, we want MacRuby files to be run through `macruby` instead.

 This bundle also attempts to upgrade all of TextMate's `Support/lib/*.rb` files and many of the Ruby.tmbundle's Commands to work with MacRuby.
 This means:

 * using `macruby` instead of `ruby` as `$TM_RUBY`